Prakashmathi2004/EIGENVALUES-AND-EIGENVECTORS/README.md

 import numpy matrix
 ### Step 2:
 get the import matrix
-### Step 3: Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
+### Step 3:
-find the eigen value
+Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.find the eigen value
 ### Step 4:
 print the result
 ## Program: